StirfireStudios/Jacquard-YarnCompiler/README.md

 #### Variable Length
 ##### VarInt
-  1. Type (Byte) - length + signed or unsigned - top bit is if it's signed, the other 7 are the NumBytes of the number (current max length is 8 bytes)
+  1. Type (`Byte`) - length + signed or unsigned - top bit is if it's signed, the other 7 are the NumBytes of the number (current max length is 8 bytes)
   2. then NumBytes of
-     1. NumberPart (Bytes) - Part of the number
+     1. NumberPart (`Byte`) - Part of the number

 ##### VarString
-  1. NumBytes (VarInt) - indicating how long the string is in bytes.
+  1. NumBytes (`VarInt`) - indicating how long the string is in bytes.
   2. then NumBytes of
      1. StringPart (Bytes) - Part of the actual string.

 ##### StringTable
-  1. NumEntries (VarInt) - how many entries does this table have.
+  1. NumEntries (`VarInt`) - how many entries does this table have.
   2. and then NumEntries of
-     1. Entry (VarString) - the string at this entry.
+     1. Entry (`VarString`) - the string at this entry.

 ##### EntryPointTable
-  1. NumEntries (VarInt) - how many entries does this table have.
+  1. NumEntries (`VarInt`) - how many entries does this table have.
   2. and then NumEntries of
-     1. Entry (VarString) - the string at this entry.
+     1. Entry (`VarString`) - the string at this entry.
-     2. Offset (VarInt) - the byte offset for this entry in the instruction set.
+     2. Offset (`VarInt`) - the byte offset for this entry in the instruction set.

+### Layout

+  - ASCII "JQRD" - denoting file type (should take 4 bytes)
+  - Version (`VarString`) - the bytecode version.
+  - Function Table Index (`VarInt`) - Offset (in entire file) of where the function table starts
+  - Variable Table Index (`VarInt`) - Offset (in entire file) of where the variable table starts
+  - String Table Index (`VarInt`) - Offset (in entire file) of where the string table starts
+  - Node Table Index (`VarInt`) - Offset (in entire file) of where the Node table starts
+  - Function Table (`StringTable`) - The Function table
+  - Variable Table (`StringTable`) - The Variable table
+  - String Table (`StringTable`) - The String table
+  - Node Table (`EntryPointTable`) - The Node Table (with entry points)
+  - Instruction Block - Defined below

+### Instruction Block

+This is a large bucket of bytes that is back-to-back opcodes and opcode arguments and defines the actual program flow.
+Use the Node Table (and a node name) to get your entry point (or alternatley, start at the first instruction).
+Consume the opcode you are at and proceed accordingly.

-### Opcodes
+#### Opcodes

 Documented [here](https://github.com/StirfireStudios/Jacquard-YarnCompiler/blob/master/src/commands/index.js#L9)

 Opcodes are variable length - the opcode itself is always one byte, but the arguments may be more.
+Types are listed above

 ## Building/Developing